OmarKhouya/OmarKhouya/README.md

 ### Hi there 👋
 # Hi there, I'm Omar Khouya! 👋

 Welcome to my GitHub profile!
 I'm a passionate Full Stack Developer with a keen interest in design and gaming.
-Currently studying [Your Field of Study], I'm dedicated to advancing my skills in web development while exploring the exciting realms of design and gaming.
+Currently studying Full Stack Developement, I'm dedicated to advancing my skills in web development while exploring the exciting realms of design and gaming.

 ## About Me